Pumpkin pie in a crispy and fluffy waffle – a yummy fall breakfast treat.

 Maybe I’ll run more in the Fall….
 I like running more when it’s cool outside.

 I used pumpkin pie spice in these waffles.
-If you don’t have some on hand it’s really easy to make your own:
+If you don’t have some on hand it’s really easy to make your own, I’ve included my mix for in the recipe card below.

 For the waffles:

 These are not overly sweet waffles.
 Which is probably why I love them so.
 If you can get your hands on real maple syrup, please use it.
-Even better is the stuff you can get in the spring — from actual trees.
+Even better is the stuff you can get in the spring — from actual real trees.
 I promise it is better than the “Real Maple Syrup” from Costco.
-Which is good and much better than like-but-not-really- pancake syrups out there.
-But still.
+Which is good and so much better than regular oll’ pancake syrup.
+Okay, it’s more like a million times better than pancake syrup… But still.
 Find a friend with a maple tree farm.
+They will become your best friend mid spring.

 Waffles are best served hot.
-When we make them at home, we do them made-to-order.
-This way they stay the fluffiest and crispest.
+We make them “made-to-order” so they are at their fluffiest and crispest.
 If you must make them ahead, keep the oven on at a very low temp and place the waffles in a baking dish or something in the oven as you get them done.
 This keeps them warm.
 But they will deflate the longer they sit.

 Leftover waffles, however, are not as much of a problem.
 Just wrap them in wax paper and stick them in the freezer.
-We like using the toaster to heat them up.
+I pop in the toast to heat the up and crisp them up again.

 - 1-3/4 cups non-dairy milk (I used coconut)